digitalocean/functions-deployer/deployerDesign.md

 The output of the final ("deploy") phase is a different type from its input and takes the form of a `DeployResponse`.
 This structure succinctly summarizes the success and failures that occurred during the deployment.
 Successes are only reported when the deploy phase was reached (all earlier phases succeeded).
 If any earlier phase returned a `DeployStructure` with the `error` field set, that error will be converted to a degenerate `DeployResponse` reporting that error and no successes.

-When the deployer is in a runtime (doing a [remote build](#Remote-build)), the `DeployResponse` is converted to JSON and becomes the output of the remote build function, to be passed back to the client deployer.
+In a slice deployer (doing a [remote build](#Remote-build) inside a runtime), the `DeployResponse` is converted to JSON and becomes the output of the remote build function, to be passed back to the client deployer.

 When the deployer is the client deployer, the `DeployResponse` is further processed into the familiar human-readable results of a deployment.